 Originally from North Carolina, I have been a performer since -- at the age of four -- I mugged for the Super-8 video, singing "We Wish You A Merry Christmas."
 The super-stardom continued with Baton Boogie (a handsome little tap number complete with fishing poles), and an interpretive dance to John Denver's "Ay Calypso."

-After working regionally in theatre and light opera -- and pursuing a career as a Graphic Designer and a Communication Consultant in a place I call "Corporate Land" -- I returned to school and finished a BFA in Acting from The University of North Carolina at Greensboro that I had begun in my 20s.
-(I was also an Irene Ryan Acting Scholarship semi-finalist.)
+After working regionally in theatre and light opera -- and then pursuing a career as a Graphic Designer and a Communication Consultant -- I returned to school and finished a BFA in Acting from The University of North Carolina at Greensboro that I had begun in my 20s (where I was also an Irene Ryan Acting Scholarship semi-finalist).

 Other highlights include playing Madame Thénardier in "Les Misérables" at Pennsylvania Shakespeare Festival [review] and appearing as a protester in HBO Film's "Show Me A Hero."
 (Look out for my fabulous hair and blue eyeshadow.
 The 80's were fun.)